 Here are 10 key differences between a resume and a LinkedIn profile:

-1. Different purpose
+1) Different purpose

 Though headhunters often use LinkedIn to hire people, it’s main goal is to keep you connected with other people from your industry and to help you stay in the loop about what’s going on in your area of expertise.

-Even though both resume and LinkedIn profile summarize your professional career, LinkedIn works more like a general overview of all your knowledge, skills and experiences, while the goal of a resume is to match your competences with the job offer you’re sending your resume for.
+Even though both resume and LinkedIn profile summarize your professional career, LinkedIn works more like a general overview of all your knowledge, skills and experiences, while the goal of a resume is to match your competencies with the job offer you’re sending your resume for.

-Other people can contribute to the dynamics of your profile: they can endorse you for your skills, write recommendations for you or share and comment on content you publish.
+Other people can contribute to the dynamics of your profile: they can endorse you for your skills, write recommendations for you or share and comment on the content you publish.

-3. Universality vs. creativity
+3) Universality vs. creativity

 Since every profile looks the same, standing out from the crowd is pretty hard on LinkedIn.

 You can pump up your creativity and create a resume that grabs the hiring manager’s attention and makes you stand out from other candidates.
 Create your one of a kind resume with Kickresume.